Ever fancied having a go at brewing? If you're a complete novice, or an experienced home brewer (or beyond), you can sign up with us for a brew day.

 An ultimate brew day experience is an excellent group activity (we suggest a minimum of 2 and a maximum of 5 people) that allows you to come and brew a beer of your choice with us starting with grains and hops of your choice, right through to bottling and or barrelling your beer a few weeks later.
 This does require a commitment from you and your group to each stage below.
 The beer won't wait once you've started!

-- The head brewers will discuss with you (usually via a social media group chat or email) the type of beer you want to make, thoughts about strength, flavours and ingredients and get some initial decisions made about the dates of your experience.
+The head brewers will discuss with you (usually via a social media group chat, email, or video conference) the type of beer you want to make, thoughts about strength, flavours and ingredients and get some initial decisions made about the dates of your experience.
 We'll then order in any ingredients ready for your experience.

 After the brewing process:

-- If you want additional bottles (24x500ml are included in the experience, but you can increase this up to a maximum of 72 bottles in total), you can add these on to your group cost.
+If you want additional bottles (24x500ml are included in the experience, but you can increase this up to a maximum of 72 bottles in total), you can add these on to your group cost.
+We can also substitute mini casks (5L) for bottles.

 Basic cost (for a group size of 2): £240